defold/doc/docs/en/manuals/project-settings.md

 #### Custom Entitlements
 If specified, the entitlements in the supplied provisioning profile (`.entitlements`, `.xcent`, `.plist`) will be merged with the entitlements from the provisioning profile supplied when bundling the application.

-#### Override Entitlements
-If checked the Custom Entitlements will replace the ones in the provisioning profile when bundling.
-Must be used in combination with the Custom Entitlements setting above.

 #### Default Language
 The language used if the application doesn't have user's preferred language in `Localizations` list (see [`CFBundleDevelopmentRegion`](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Articles/CoreFoundationKeys.html#//apple_ref/doc/uid/20001431-130430)).
 Use the two-letter ISO 639-1 standard if preferred language is available there or the three-letter ISO 639-2.